dapr/quickstarts/distributed-calculator/README.md

-## Running the sample Kubernetes environment
+## Running the quickstart in a Kubernetes environment
-1. Navigate to the deploy directory in this sample directory: `cd deploy`
+1. Navigate to the deploy directory in this quickstart directory: `cd deploy`
 2. Follow [these instructions](https://github.com/dapr/docs/blob/master/howto/setup-state-store/setup-redis.md) to create and configure a Redis store
 3. Deploy all of your resources: `kubectl apply -f .`.
    > **Note**: Services could also be deployed one-by-one by specifying the .yaml file: `kubectl apply -f go-adder.yaml`.